- Councils & Projects

-Under the Public Expectations Subcommittee, MMC contributed to conducting a survey to solicit information from the general public and local officials regarding what they want from the building code in terms of seismic performance for new, code-compliant buildings.
-A journal article developed as part of that study can be found at [link].
+Under this subcommittee, MMC contributed to conducting a survey to solicit information from the general public and local officials regarding what they want from the building code in terms of seismic performance for new, code-compliant buildings.

-The Symposium Committee consists of members of the MMC who coordinate the logistics associated with an annual symposium, including selecting topics, speakers, and securing sponsors.
+This committe consists of members of the MMC who coordinate the logistics associated with an annual symposium, including selecting topics, speakers, and securing sponsors.
 The symposium is held during the Building Innovation Conference — the Institute's Annual Conference.
-To view plans for the upcoming symposium in January, and for presentations from past MMC symposiums go to [provide link to the Event Page] .
+To view plans for the upcoming symposium in January, and for presentations from past MMC symposiums, visit the current Building Innovation section.

 To find out more about serving on one or more subcommittees, please see the contact information.